 Best Stock Funds for Rising Interest Rates

-This being a site for mutual fund investors, I won't provide tips for specific stocks to buy in rising interest rate environments but I will tell you which mutual fund categories work.
+This is a site for mutual fund investors; therefore I won't provide tips for specific stocks to buy in rising interest rate environments but I will tell you which mutual fund categories can work for you.
 One such category is growth stock funds.
 The best time to invest in growth stocks is typically when times are good during the latter (mature) stages of an economic cycle.
-Look no further than 2007 as an example: This is year where the economy was growing rapidly and most market indexes had reached all-time highs.
+Look no further than 2007 as an example: The economy was growing rapidly and most market indexes had reached all-time highs.
 It is also important to note that it was the year prior to 'The Great Recession' of 2008.
 In 2007, growth stocks dominated across all capitalization--large-cap stocks, mid-cap stocks and small-cap stocks (See my chart in Value vs Growth vs Index article).
 Times of rapid growth often coincide with rising interest rates and the momentum investing strategy captures this idea.

 Best Stock Sectors for Rising Interest Rates

 Again, when interest rates are on the rise, the economy is typically nearing a peak (the Federal Reserve raises rates when the economy appears to be growing too quickly and thus inflation is a concern).
-Those who aim to time the market with sectors will have the goal of capturing positive returns on the upside while preparing to protect against harder declines when the market turns down (think 2007 to 2008, as discussed in the previous paragraph).
+Those who aim to time the market with sectors will have the goal of capturing positive returns on the upside while preparing to protect against harder declines when the market turns down (again, think 2007 to 2008).

 Therefore traders and investors may consider sectors that tend to perform best (fall in price the least) when the market and economy head downward: